 While this outcome was predictable, the situation has come about much faster than most proponents of renewables expected, especially in light of the extremely fast growth of photovoltaics from 2010 to 2012, when 7.5 gigawatts were installed annually.
 If the German PV market had continued to grow at the level of those three years (in 2014, only 1.9 gigawatts was installed; in 2015, only 1.4 gigawatts), the country would eventually have had more than 150 percent of peak demand in the summer, when demand peaks at between 60 and 70 gigawatts during the week and as little as 50 gigawatts of the weekend.
 One German researcher’s "dental chart" shows what the effect would be if "only" 70 gigawatts of PV is installed by 2020 (keep in mind that the government's official target is 52 gigawatts by 2020).

 This chart has no baseload power at all; the gray area now represents medium and peak load.
 Clearly, Germany will need a fleet of very flexible, dispatchable power generators that can ramp up every day from around ten gigawatts to 50 gigawatts or more within just a few hours.
 The country does not have this much flexible generating capacity at present, and all current plans for new power plants are now in question given the new market conditions of lower wholesale prices.
-From 2010 to 2015, wholesale power prices on the German power exchange fell by nearly half.
-One main reason is the rise of solar power in particular: because most of it is generated around noon time, demand for peak power at midday has been greatly offset.
+From 2010 to 2016, wholesale power prices on the German power exchange fell by roughly half.
+One main reason is the rise of solar power in particular: because most of it is generated around noon-time, demand for peak power at midday has been greatly offset.